anmolchawla/Data-Visualization---Time-Series-Country/ASSIGNMENT.md

 # INF 554 Assignment 2

-## Due Date

-Sep 6, 2017 at 2 p.m. sharp.
-Must be uploaded to GitHub.

 ## Description

 Create and publish a bubble cloud in three different ways.
 Use node.js to develop.
 Document your set-up in `README.md`, i.e., explain how to start the web server.